 By all accounts, Margaret was a beautiful, blond Saxon princess in her twenties who was educated and had learned the art of being a royal wife from Edward’s Queen Edith.
 She immediately began work on improving the Scottish court at Dunfermline and later at Edinburgh Castle by furnishing and cleaning.
 She dressed her husband in more royal clothes and started an entourage around him to give him a more royal presence and authoritative demeanor.
 She also began her great works of charity.

 Most of what we know of Margaret is from a biography commissioned by her daughter Matilda of Scotland and written by Bishop of St. Andrews Turgot, who knew Margaret personally.
 He describes how Margaret served the poor every day of her life and worked hard to transform the Scottish church.
 She gave food, money, clothes and gifts to churches and individuals.
 She loved to meet anchorites and hermits who had dedicated their lives to God.
 While she had no power as Queen, she did have practical influence on her husband.
 She was lucky Malcolm loved her so much he allowed her to indulge in these works of generosity.
 She loved to walk to a small grotto not far from Dunfermline Tower to pray in peace.
 This cave is still there.
-Margaret began a building program for Dunfermline Abbey and constructed a ferry so pilgrims could cross the Firth of Forth to travel to the shrine there for free.
+Margaret began a building program for Dunfermline Abbey and constructed a ferry so pilgrims could cross the Firth of Forth to travel to the shrine there for free and to St. Andrew’s further to the north.
 She did all this while having eight children and praying and following religious observances herself for many hours.
 She followed the rules of fasting and abstemiousness so well, it probably killed her in the end.